hei-synd-aml/01-Intro-to-ML/README.md

 - Create your first ML algorithm from scratch: K-means

 ## Prequisites
-* You read or followed the instructions to run and test Poetry in the [previous lab](https://github.com/hei-synd-aml/lab-0-TutoPoetry).
+* You read/followed the instructions to run and test Poetry in the [previous lab](https://github.com/hei-synd-aml/lab-0-TutoPoetry).

 ## Installation of the project
 1. If not done yet, clone this project in your *your_AML_main_folder*